Your buyer’s loan application, credit issues and saving your fee: have the repentant buyer submit a letter explaining his derogatory credit history

 This article analyzes the use and advantages of a derogatory credit explanation letter when derogatory items appear on a homebuyer’s credit report.

 During this Great Recession, lenders are extremely cautious to lend and loan funding is scarce for everyone except those with perfect credit.
-The likelihood of a denied loan application has dramatically increased from the easy money days of 2006, and will only worsen through 2010 as the Federal Reserve (The Fed) withdraws excess funds from the financial markets and lenders begin repayment of the Troubled Asset Relief Plan (TARP) “loans” made by the Treasury.
+The likelihood of a denied loan application has dramatically increased from the easy money days of 2006, and will only worsen through the bumpy plateau recovery as the Federal Reserve (The Fed) withdraws excess funds from the financial markets and lenders begin repayment of the Troubled Asset Relief Plan (TARP) “loans” made by the Treasury.

 While a lender’s refusal to lend vanquishes a homebuyer’s ability to obtain financing to purchase a home, it also blocks the transaction agent (TA) who represents that homebuyer from collecting a fee and earning an income on the sale he negotiated.
 Thus, it is in the interest of both the homebuyer and the TA to ensure all reasonable steps are taken to qualify the homebuyer for a mortgage.

 Editor’s note – The initial step for the TA is to have a lender pre-approve the homebuyer, a preliminary activity we do not review here.

 An unblemished credit report is rare.
 The credit reports of most would-be-homebuyers contain derogatory items negatively affecting their ability to obtain financing, such as:

 - foreclosures; and